What is coursework

 - Your Input – This is the most crucial aspect.
 Your inputs will reflect the understanding and applicability of topic by you.
 This is the whole purpose of having a coursework.
 Try your best and put best foot forward.
 Having a well structured and presented work is something a teacher and mentor is looking for.

 - Outcomes & way forward – Having worked and making lots of efforts doesn’t have much value unless useful outcomes are shown.
-Having a good & meaningful analysis and presentation of data is essential These can be in form of proposals or problem identification.
+Having a good & meaningful analysis and presentation of data with the best data extraction service is an essential factor.
+These can be in form of proposals or problem identification.
 Your work might conclude your topic or pave a path for others to continue working.
 Depending on the work and nature of coursework give a conclusion to your study and propose what can be done next or how it can be used.